 Fares can be paid with the Metro Bus Smart Ride Card, Metro Bus Smart Ride App, Metro Bus Smart Ride Tickets or cash (exact fare recommended, no change available).

-Everything except half-dollar coins will be accepted by the farebox.
+Everything except half-dollar coins are accepted by the farebox.

 No, fareboxes are unable to issue change.
 Exact fare is encouraged.